andrewthegr8/Term-Project-ME-405/docs/source/ssmodel.rst

 Fortunately, the wall was near the end of the course, so the heading error didn't have time to grow too large before Romi reached the finish line.
-Also, as the IMU became more calibrated over time (it's calibration data is updated after each run), the glitches became less frequent and feedback from the IMU was re-enabled.
+Also, as the IMU became more calibrated over time (its calibration data is updated after each run), the glitches became less frequent and feedback from the IMU was re-enabled.